sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

 gcloud projects add-iam-policy-binding PROJECT-ID-HERE --member serviceAccount:tf-serviceaccount@PROJECT-ID-HERE.iam.gserviceaccount.com --role roles/compute.securityAdmin
 ```

 Now you will want to copy all of the .tf files in this repo into the terraform folder we created earlier, ensure you read all of them carefully and update each one with your own information.
+As well as the startup.sh script in ~/startup

 You should now be ready to deploy.
 First you will run the init, to pull all dependancies, then a plan to test the config and finally apply to build the project.
 ```